ancwrd1/snx-rs/README.md

 * iproute2
 * DBus
 * libsecret
-* For tray-icon build-time feature: Adwaita theme (icons), zenity or kdialog utility (user prompts)
+* For `tray-icon` feature: Adwaita theme (icons), zenity or kdialog utility (user prompts)
+* For `webkit2gtk` feature: pkg-config, gtk and webkit2gtk development libraries

 ## Usage

-Before the client can establish a connection it must know the login (authentication) type to use (`--login-type` or `-o` option).
+Before the client can establish a connection it must know the login (authentication) method to use (`--login-type` or `-o` option).
 In order to find the supported login types run it with "-m info" parameter:

  `snx-rs -m info -s remote.acme.com`